SHORTLIST

 Day 2: Tokyo

 This morning after breakfast at your hotel, you’ll head out for a leader-led walking tour of Asakusa – an area of Tokyo that retains the vibe of older Tokyo, lined with craft shops and street-food stalls.
 Asakusa’s main attraction is Sensoji Temple.
-You’ll explore this ancient Buddhist temple, the oldest and one of the most significant in the city and learn how it became independent from the Tendai sect of Buddhism after World War II.
-Then, head to a non-profit family-owned dojo boasting over 400 years of operation for an authentic samurai experience run by contemporary ninjas.
+You’ll explore this ancient Buddhist temple – the oldest and one of the most significant in the city – and learn how it became independent from the Tendai sect of Buddhism after World War II.
+Then, head to a non-profit family-owned dojo with over 400 years of operation for an authentic samurai experience run by contemporary ninjas.
 Learn about the history and culture of Samurai, from a descendant of an original Samurai clan, see and touch real weaponry and try on some traditional costumes.
-Tonight, you’ll hop on a yakatabune (a traditional houseboat) for a dinner cruise down the Sumida River.
-Floating by some of Tokyo’s best sights, you’ll feast on teppanyaki and monjayaki (savoury pancake) and enjoy bottomless drinks.
+Tonight, cruise down the Sumida River to enjoy some of Tokyo’s best sites from a different perspective.
+After the cruise, join your group for a dinner at a traditional local restaurant.

 Day 3: Tokyo